How To Translate WordPress Into Another Language tutorial works best if you only want to translate your site between 2 languages.

 How To Translate WordPress Into Another Language

-Step 1 ) The following service GTS Translation Services is what I used to carry out some translations in the past for my site.
-You can use their online services to translate your websites, blog posts or pages.
+Step 1 ) The following service GTS Translation Services is what I used in the past to carry out the translations in my site.
 Click on the following URL free-translation.net to start.
 (Note: Sometimes the server might be down.)

 - Bablic services, click on the following URL www.bablic.com